 Is to show we are stuck in the stone age?

 It’s possible that the renders themselves are drastically misrepresenting the aesthetic of the exterior.
-As I understand, the exterior cladding is copper-based, which is a material that 3d modelling programs usually have trouble representing in a realistically.
+As I understand, the exterior cladding is copper-based, which is a material that 3d modelling programs usually have trouble representing realistically.
 A proper finish would go a long way to dispelling some of the excrement analogies, but I would assume that the building wouldn’t be overtly shiny or deviate from the copper colour too drastically.

-The building is certainly polemical, and I have no doubt that it will become a recognisable landmark – the “icon” that it was created to be.
+The building is certainly polemical, and I have no doubt that it will become a recognisable landmark – the “icon” that it was designed to be.
 But that should not be a valid programme in itself, the spectacle must succeed at having substance, this is what sets it apart from the legion of other “iconic” projects.